AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 [The enforcement of this rule requires looking at the ``full_type_declaration`` of a ``private_type`` declaration.
-This is inconsistent with SPARK's usual "everything you need to know should be in the specification" design.
+This is inconsistent with SPARK's usual "everything you need to know should be in the specification" design.]

-A future version of |SPARK| may introduce some mechanism to somehow (at least optionally)  provide the needed information as part of the specification of a private type.]
+.. todo: Consider introducing some mechanism to optionally provide the needed
+         information as part of the specification of a private type.

 Tagged Types and Type Extensions
 --------------------------------

-In this first release of |SPARK| tagged types and type extensions are not supported nor is the use of the 'Class attribute.
+|SPARK| tagged types and type extensions are not supported

-[This restriction is planned to be relaxed in a future release of |SPARK|.]
+nor is the use of the 'Class attribute.

 .. centered:: **Legality Rules**